wp-plugins/wp-retina-2x/readme.txt

 Tags: retina, images, image, admin, attachment, media, files, iphone, ipad, plugin, picture, pictures
 License: GPLv2 or later
 Requires at least: 3.5
-Tested up to: 4.1
+Tested up to: 4.1.1
-Stable tag: 2.6.0
+Stable tag: 3.0.0

 Make your website look beautiful and crisp on Retina / High DPI displays.

 == Description ==

 This plugin creates the image files required by the Retina (High DPI) devices and displays them to your visitors accordingly.
-Your website will look beautiful and crisp on every device.
-The retina images will be generated for you automatically (you can also do it manually) and served to the retina devices.
+Your website will look beautiful and crisp on every device!
+The retina images will be generated for you automatically - though you can also do it manually - and served to the retina devices.

-It supports different methods to serve the images to your visitors, for instance: PictureFill (future HTML standard + its JS polyfill), Retina.js (JS only), IMG Rewrite (on-the-fly HTML rewrite).
-Retina-Images (server handler).
+It supports different methods to serve the images to your visitors, for instance: PictureFill (future HTML standard + its JS polyfill), Retina.js (JS only), IMG Rewrite (on-the-fly HTML rewrite) and Retina-Images (server handler).
 Pick the one that works best with your hosting and WordPress environment.
 Multi-site are also supported.

+The plugin is very fast and optimized.
+It doesn't create anything in the database.
+In most cases, it doesn't even require any configuration.
 More information and tutorial available one http://apps.meow.fr/wp-retina-2x/.

 Languages: English, French.